zkSNACKs/zIPs/README.md

 Wasabi is an [open-source](https://github.com/zkSNACKs/WalletWasabi/), desktop Bitcoin wallet, working on Windows, Linux and OSX, written in [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) (C#), which is cross platform and open source .NET.
 Wasabi uses [NBitcoin](https://github.com/MetacoSA/NBitcoin/) as its Bitcoin library, to which Wasabi developers are frequent contributors: [@lontivero](https://github.com/lontivero), [@nopara73](https://github.com/nopara73).
 Wasabi uses [Avalonia](https://github.com/AvaloniaUI/Avalonia/) library as its UI framework, where Wasabi developer [@danwalmsley](https://github.com/danwalmsley) is a maintainer.
 Wasabi does not support and does not plan to support other currencies in the future.

-Now, let's look at what is going on under the hood for Wasabi, what tradeoffs it made, so we can later understand where it can be improved.
+Let's look at what is going on under the hood for Wasabi, what tradeoffs it made, so we can later understand where it can be improved.

 After setting up Wasabi and generating a wallet, Wasabi welcomes the user with a load wallet screen.
 Unlike other wallets, Wasabi have a way to use multiple wallets.
 This is beneficial for privacy, since many users may prefer or used to achieve coin separation this way.
 However Wasabi provides a convenient in-wallet coin separation interface, too, more on that later.
 It is interesting to note, that since coin separation can be achieved in the wallet easily, initially we did not plan for such a wallet management system, our UX design choices naturally lead us down this road.
 ![](https://i.imgur.com/139bjDH.png)